The power of probiotics

 - Bacillus coagulans

 - Bifidobacterium animalis (strain AHC7) helps with acute diarrhea

 - Lactobacillus acidophilus improves stool quality and frequency

 - Lactobacillus plantarum

 Probiotics are beneficial microorganisms that live in your dog’s intestines.
-Prebiotics are fiber that the probiotics feed on.
-Both occur naturally but also can be given as supplements or may even be included in your dog’s food.
+Prebiotics are fiber upon which the probiotics feed.
+Both occur naturally, but can be given as supplements or added to your dog’s food.